Published: September 28, 2021

 ☐ Keyword Rankings

-This is where you’ll see a list of your pages paired with one recommended target keyword or topic that best summarizes each page, along with its current position in the search results, monthly search volume, and ranking difficulty.
+Here you’ll see a list of your pages paired with one recommended target keyword or topic that best summarizes each page, along with its current position in the search results, monthly search volume, and ranking difficulty.
 Search intent also comes into play to ensure the keyword on a page matches the purpose of a searcher’s query.

 ☐ Competitor Keyword Comparisons

-This gives you an idea of how well your competitors rank in search results for the same keywords you currently rank or want to rank for.
+Competitor keywords helps to give you an idea of how well your competitors rank in search results for the same keywords you currently rank or want to rank for.

 ☐ Final Keyword List